 The Jensen-Neth Fund, in honor of Joan Jensen and in memory of Mary Neth, was established to provide some funding for graduate students, activists, and international scholars who wish to attend the RWSA conferences.
 The RWSA is an incorporated 501c3 organization, and all donations are tax-deductable.
 For information on how to make a donation, click on the Membership Form link below.

-SAVE THE DATES FOR OUR NEXT CONFERENCE!
+OUR NEXT CONFERENCE!

 RWSA PANELS AT THE 2014 BERKSHIRE CONFERENCE